[MEDIA COVERAGE] IN SEARCH OF THE JANUS STRUCTURE: GREENING THE PRODUCTION OF CLEAN ENERGY

 Consequently, the research team turned attention to the distinct advantages of Janus materials.
 Named after the Roman god, these materials feature two faces formed from different molecules, such as S-Mo-Se (Sulfur – Molybdenum – Selenium).
 The asymmetric structure generates an intrinsic electric field, facilitating the spatial separation of electron-hole pairs.
 Such separation slows the recombination process and enhances water-splitting efficiency within the Janus material.

-The challenge arises because Janus materials are formed by varying pairs, meaning a multitude of potential structures exist.
+The challenge arises because Janus materials can be formed by numerous molecular pairings, resulting in a wide range of potential structures.
 “Which pairing proves optimal for photocatalytic water splitting?
 Our research focused on answering that question through material calculation and simulation,” noted Nguyễn Trần Gia Bảo.

 Finding the Missing Piece